sonomaa/CIT-114-NOTESSs/notes02/README.md

 ### Total Cost of Ownership:
 -  direct and indirect costs and benefits related to the purchase of any IT component. " The goal is a final figure that will reflect the true purchase price, all things considered."

+### AWS Organizations
+- a account management service that enables the consolidation of multiple AWS accounts into an organization that you create and manage.
+Also includes account management and  billing capabilities of all accounts which allows you to keep a better eye on budgets, security, and compliance needs of your business.

+### Steps to create na organization
+- To create an organization, you create one of the member accounts in your organization and invite the other account.
+Then you use the allow list technique to delegate administors that monitor specific actions and services.